helgoboss/reaper-rs/README.md

 The following instructions should result in a functional extension, loaded into REAPER on start:

-1. Run `cargo new reaper_my_extension --lib` to initialize the project
+1. Run `cargo new reaper-my-extension --lib` to initialize the project
-2. Run `cargo build` from within `reaper_my_extension` to generate the compiled plugin extension inside of the `target/debug` directory
+2. Run `cargo build` from within `reaper-my-extension` to generate the compiled plugin extension inside of the `target/debug` directory
 3. Copy the extension plug-in to the `REAPER/UserPlugins` directory
     - You could do this manually, and overwrite the file after each build
     - Or, you could create a symbolic link from the `target/debug` file, to `REAPER/UserPlugins` so that they were synced